Home>Health Hub>Gut Health>IBD Diet Myths Debunked by an IBD Dietitian: Part 1

 A low FODMAP diet reduces a group of carbohydrates called FODMAPs, which are poorly absorbed and can trigger gut symptoms in people with IBS.

-The can be useful for people with ongoing symptoms in remission, when there is overlapping Irritable Bowel Syndrome (IBS).
+They can be useful for people with ongoing symptoms in remission, when there is overlapping Irritable Bowel Syndrome (IBS).
 This should only be done with the support of a Specialist Dietitian.
-It is important to note this diet is not forever, and the reintroduction of foods is a crucial stage to understand your triggers.
+It is important to note that this diet is not forever, and the reintroduction of foods is a crucial stage to understand your triggers.

 4. Mediterranean Style Diet